February 16, 2026·Tutorial·5 min read

 Run npx @fragments-sdk/cli dev to browse props, usage guidance, a11y results, and relationships locally.

-Connect your AI assistant via MCP:
+Connect your AI assistant via hosted MCP:

 .mcp.json